Registration and login are required to submit items online and to check the status of current submissions.

 - Spacing before the new heading is 12pt

-- Indentation for the first line is 1 cm.
+- The indentation for the first line is 1 cm.

 Bullet and numbering within body text are not allowed.
-All sentence should be typed as descriptive paragraph.
+All sentences should be typed as descriptive paragraphs.10.5.
+Tables

 Figures are sequentially numbered commencing at 1 with the figure title and number below the figure as shown in Figure 1.
 Detailed recommendations for figures are as follows: